 Lavender oil can help to promote hair growth by Increasing circulation to the scalp – Increased circulation brings more nutrients to the hair follicles, resulting in faster growth.

-lavender oil may also help reduce dandruff, itchy scalp, and other infections because of its antimicrobial properties.
+Because of its antimicrobial properties, lavender oil may also help reduce dandruff, itchy scalp, and other infections.

 Uses: Lavender oil can be used in aromatherapy, skin and hair treatments, and more.

-Applying lemon oil is a good way to strengthen hair follicles and promote growth.
+Applying lemon oil is an excellent way to strengthen hair follicles and promote growth.
 Lemon Oil also cleanses the scalp and helps kill the fungus and bacteria present on your scalp.

 Beware that lemon oil can lighten hair!